stuartfowler/CEMT/README.md

 CEMT is a tool for developing cyberworthiness assessments of complex systems.
 It has been created as part of a Higher Degree by Reserach (HDR) through the University of New South Wales (UNSW) Canberra to address the need for a consistent and comprehensive approach for assessing the cyberworthiness of complex systems within the Australian Government Department of Defence.

 Traditional cybersecurity assessment methodologies that leverage lists of mitigation strategies that have been compiled from historical best practice are important tools for hardening engineered systems, but their usefulness is limited when applied to bespoke systems that do not share the same operational profile or environmental context of the systems from which these best practices were derived.
-The CEMT provides a first-principles approach to evaluating the cyberworthiness of a system, facilitating a transparent and explainable risk assessment which inherently scoped to the context of the system being evaluated.
+The CEMT provides a first-principles approach to evaluating the cyberworthiness of a system, facilitating a transparent and explainable risk assessment which is inherently scoped to the context of the system being evaluated.
 This delivers a comprehensive justification that can underpin a claim of cyberworthiness with the necessary level of engineering assurance.

 ### Cyberworthiness